robsonrosa/hubot.js/README.md

 [![nodesource/node](http://dockeri.co/image/robsonbittencourt/hubot.js)](https://registry.hub.docker.com/u/robsonbittencourt/hubot.js/)

 Hello!
 My name is Hubot.
 I'm a robot and my job is to do stuff in Slack chats.
-At first, I don't know many things, but when gears are connected everythin is possible.
+At first, I don't know many things, but when gears are attached everything is possible.
 I love new gears.
 Feel free to create them.

 -- colocar gif mostrando em funcionamento